-Standing in the gap between specialized academic art criticism and the commercial contemporary art world, I embrace both the academic disciplinization of knolwedge and the mediasphere, or, the surface versus the ground.
-Directional Forces was founded as a way of bringing together my myriad theoretical writing interests on painting, sculpture, politics, film, fashion, photography and the visual world at-large.
+Standing in the gap between specialized academic art criticism and the commercial contemporary art world, I embrace both the academic disciplinization of knowledge and the mediasphere, or, the surface versus the ground.
+Directional Forces was founded as a way of bringing together my myriad theoretical writing interests on painting, sculpture, politics, film, fashion, photography and the cultural world at-large.

 This blog is the forum where my writings come together.
 It is a kind of training ground for a variety of ideas and it will include guest posts and analyses of cultural strata by other artists and thinkers.

-Born in Montreal and having lived in San Francisco, New York, Pittsburgh, Paris and West Palm Beach, I have come to see art as a form of bringing forth in that it reveals things previously concealed.
-As both a writer and artist, I have learned to value the linkages between materiality, our sense of place, and the interstices between values and people as they apply to a particular political or social site.
-This has lead me to consider art as a basic material relationship that involves economic, social, historical, and of course, political epistemologies.
+I have come to see art as a form of bringing forth in that it reveals things previously concealed.
+As both a writer and artist, I have learned to value the linkages between materiality, our sense of place, and values as they apply to a particular political or social site.
+This has lead me to consider art as a form of philosophizing with materials and ideas, equally.

-My work as a painter, photographer, sculptor, and performance artist is a reflection of this stance and emerges from the passionate belief in the empowering qualities of social sculpture and art proper.
+My work as an artist is a reflection of this stance and emerges from the passionate belief in the empowering qualities of thinking and making.

 Directional Forces, named after a work by Joseph Beuys, is my articulation of these thoughts.